mdsol/Medidata.ZipkinTracerModule/README.md

 	zipkinNotToBeDisplayedDomainList - comma separate domain list, it will be used when logging hostname by excluding these strings in service name attribute e.g. domain: ".xyz.com", host: "abc.xyz.com" will be logged as "abc" only

+    zipkinExcludedUriList - uri list that is not needed for tracing

 2) parameters.xml

-This is used in opscode's xml when deploying service (i.e. Gambit) to customize the values to be used in appsettings.
+This is used in opscode's xml when deploying service (i.e. MyApplication) to customize the values to be used in appsettings.

 The values are the same as appsettings.template.config